Ludwig Goiginger: World War I

 During the mobilization of August 1914, the 122nd Brigade (1st K.u.k.
 Feldjäger Regiment) and the 87th Infantry Brigade were grouped together, forming the 44th Landwehr Infantry Division, commanded by Heinrich Tschurtschenthaler.
 The division was part of the Austro-Hungarian XIV Corp, located on the Eastern Front in Galicia, in the area of modern-day Rava-Ruska.
 On 1 October Goiginger was appointed head of the 32nd Infantry Division, attached to the 2nd Army, commanded by General Eduard von Böhm-Ermolli.
 During winter 1914–1915, Goiginger was given command of the Goiginger group, consisting of a division and the 103rd Landsturm Brigade, which was engaged in the Battle of the Carpathians.
-In March 1915, he as assigned command of the 44th Landwehr Division, part of the XVIII Corps commanded by General Alfred von Ziegler.
+In March 1915, he was assigned command of the 44th Landwehr Division, part of the XVIII Corps commanded by General Alfred von Ziegler.
 On 9 May 1915, Goiginger was promoted to Feldmarschall-Leutnant.

 Austro-Hungarian soldiers in the Alps with a captured Maxim machine gun, c.
 1916–1917.

 After the Italian entry into World War I, Goiginger was sent to the Italian front, where on 5 June 1915, he received command of the Division Pustertal, in the Tyrol defense command's District V, commanded by General der Kavallerie Viktor Dankl von Krasnik.
 Goiginger was engaged in combat along the Dolomites, where on 17 April 1916, at the Col di Lana command sector, the explosion of a passage mined by Italian sappers engulfed a whole Kaiserjäger company.

 At the end of August 1916, with Romania's entry into the war, Goiginger was sent to Transylvania.
 On 12 October 1916 he was assigned command of the 73rd Division, attached to the German 9th Army, led by General Konrad Krafft von Dellmensingen.

 After successful fighting on the Romanian front, Goiginger returned to Italy.
 He was appointed command of the 60th Division, entrenched on Monte San Gabriele on the Isonzo.
 On 22 August 1917, during the Eleventh Battle of the Isonzo, Goiginger's spirited defense of Jelenik earned him the gold Medal for Bravery.
 During the Battle of Caporetto, the 60th Division, integrated into Armeegruppe Kosak, participated in the German-Austro-Hungarian rout of the Italian 2nd Army.
 On 8 March 1918, Goiginger was appointed to command the XXIV Corps, comprising the 55th and 60th Divisions, along with part of the 94th Division, which was located in the Monte Asolone area.